Virus Analysis

 ASI routinely receives samples of various matrices from clients throughout the U.S. for viral analyses, including water, wastewater, sediments and biosolids.
 Projects include:

-Depending on project requirements, water samples may be collected as bulks or by on-site filtration using an electro-positive filter (ASI provides the filter, sampling unit, and instructions).
-Our standard viral screen detects adenovirus, astrovirus, enteroviruses as a group (Coxsackie virus, echovirus and poliovirus) and rotavirus.
-Target viruses can be changed to meet the data objectives (e.g., Norovirus, Hepatitis A virus, etc.), as can the protocol used to include quantification and/or infectivity as appropriate.
+Depending on project requirements, water samples may be collected as bulks or by on-site filtration using an electro-positive filter or dead-end ultra filter (DEUF, ASI can provide the filter, sampling unit, and instructions).
+Our standard viral screen uses three cell lines and real-time PCR to detect adenovirus 40/41 and enteroviruses (Coxsackie virus, echovirus and poliovirus as a group).
+In addition, the procedure can be modified to include quantification and/or infectivity as necessary.
+For special projects, the target viruses can be changed to meet the data objectives (e.g., Norovirus, Hepatitis A virus, etc.).

 For more information, please click Here for ASI’s technical document regarding Viruses or contact our Clients Services team